 Diabetic nephropathy.
-This is a result of uncontrolled diabetes.
+This happens when someone has uncontrolled diabetes.
 It causes high levels of protein (albumin) in the urine and can lead to kidney damage.

 High blood pressure.
 Abnormally high blood pressure can lead to permanent kidney damage.

 Lupus nephritis.
-Inflammation of the kidneys can be caused by lupus, an autoimmune disease where the immune system attacks the kidneys and damages them.
+Lupus is an autoimmune disease where the immune system attacks the kidneys and damages them.